Things to do in Tokyo for free

 Image adapted from: @sundaysoundtrack, @grskus_tk via Instagram

-Compared to a regular zoo in Japan, Edogawa City Shizen Zoo is relatively small, but that doesn’t mean it’s any less impressive because it still houses a wide range of animals.
-And since entry is free, we can’t really complain.
+Compared to regular zoos in Japan, Edogawa City Shizen Zoo is relatively small, but that doesn’t mean it’s any less impressive.
+It still houses a good variety of animals, and since entry is free, we can’t really complain.

 Image credit: @dra_dralin via Instagram